 How can I volunteer and raise funds too?

-In addition to signing up for your volunteer shift(s), you may also register for the Lobo Cancer Challenge and choose the “Virtual Rider” participation option.
+In addition to signing up for your volunteer shift(s), you may also register for the Lobo Cancer Challenge and choose the “Virtual Challenger” participation option.
 There is no cost and no fundraising minimum, although we encourage you to set your own fundraising goal.
 Upon registration, you will have access to your own Participant Center with your own Fundraising Page to personalize!

 How old do I need to be to volunteer?

 You must be 18 years or older to volunteer.
 Volunteers younger than 18 (ages 14 - 17) must have parental or legal guardian consent.

 I want to share the importance of volunteerism with my children; can they join me during my shift?